 NEA annual meeting will be in Minneapolis in 6/30-7/5

-Passed around Report of Board of Directors, Committess, and Items of New Business
+Passed around Report of Board of Directors, Committees, and Items of New Business

 Committee Reports

-Curriculum – no report
+Curriculum and Instruction – no report

-Social Justice – distributing last awards – t-shirt, plaque, and gift card.
+Diversity and Social Justice – distributing last awards – t-shirt, plaque, and gift card.
 4 awards, - hoped for 9.
 Student winner from Walnut Creek was inspiring.

-Government Relations – Sent Ayisha of report from Confab at Conference.
+Government Relations – Sent Ayisha a report from Confab at Conference.
 Confab and Legislative breakfast was good turn out.
 Performance assessment as key measure of student learning, professional accountability, consensus to monitor legislative process very carefully and pick and choose legislation to advocate for.
 Need for authentic assessment advocacy (debate, model UN, mock trails etc.) to be used for LCAP accountability.
 Social Studies review on assessment and Framework edition are great resources.
 Look at seven position statements – they have been refined.
-Thanks to Avi for updating small issues on Web site – 6 purposes of Committee, but in August 2016 redid them as a committee: it is not job of Committee to monitor job of Legislative Liaison.
-Core members still remain Jim Hill and Anthony Penay.
+Thanks to Avi for updating small issues on Web site – 6 purposes of Committee, but in August 2016 redid them as a committee: it is not job of Committee to monitor job of Legislative Analyst.
+Core members still remain Jim Hill and Anthony Pennay.

+*COMMENT AFTER THE FACT: To be resolved, Natalie points out that the GR Committee is in fact an “operational committee” because it is in fact responsible for monitoring the work of the Legislative Analyst.

 Membership and Outreach